Etruscan Places, Intruders (2016-2026).

 Spuglia-Tarquinia-B-03

 Tarquinia B 03.
-Inside the Lionesses crypt a party is noisily taking place: people orgiastically dance, play the double flute, drink stirring beverages.
+Inside the Lionesses tomb a party is noisily taking place: people orgiastically dance, play the double flute, drink stirring beverages.
 Dolphins dive into a grey sea, while a Greenlander hunter stands beside the hole he dug into the ice.
 Soon a seal will approach to take a breath.
 On the right wall of the sepulcher a bleached blonde reclining man “holds up the egg of resurrection”.

 Spuglia-Tarquinia-B-04

 Tarquinia B 04.
 In the chamber of the Lotus flower Hopi warriors perform their traditional dances before Aby Warburg, in New Mexico in 1895.
 On the opposite side of the Americas a Ona youngster from Patagonia fixes up his headdress before accomplishing the phallic ritual before the missionary and photographer Martin Gusinde, somewhere in the early Twenties.
-The bare wall presents a proper backdrop.
+The bare wall of the tomb presents a proper backdrop.

 Spuglia-Tarquinia-B-05